tkotani/ecalj/README.md

 (3) make for MPIK GW part.
 (4) Install test
 (5) crystal structure tools  (not necessary).
 In the following explanation, we assume gfortran in ubuntu.
 But we can also use ifort, and others in your environment with minimum changes in makefiles.
+For testing \ecalj\ for small systems such as Si and GaAs, we can use even Ubuntu + gfortran + note PC.
+When install procedure have finished, we have all required binaries and shell scripts in your \verb+~/bin/+ directory).
+(or somewhere else where BINDIR specified in InstallAll.*).

 ##### (0) Get ecalj package and get tools.